 What is SaveKPFA?

 SaveKPFA is a coalition of listeners and staff (both unpaid and paid) working to support the nation’s first listener-sponsored radio station, KPFA 94.1FM, based in Berkeley, California.
 We seek to rally progressive support for the station.
-A group of listener and staff candidates affiliated with SaveKPFA won two-thirds of the positions in the station’s 2010 local board elections.
-Find out more here.
+A group of listener and staff candidates affiliated with SaveKPFA hold two-thirds of the positions on KPFA’s elected Local Station Board, which meets monthly.

 Who supports SaveKPFA?

 Many prominent left activists, academics, writers, artists, community activists and elected officials, as well as listeners and staff (both paid and unpaid) have endorsed SaveKPFA.
-Since management announced cutbacks at the station, SaveKPFA has received an outpouring of support from people who are extremely concerned about the future of KPFA, including listeners, elected officials and educators.
+SaveKPFA has received an outpouring of support from people who are extremely concerned about the future of KPFA, including listeners, elected officials and educators.

 What are SaveKPFA’s goals?